 Can you tell us about your personal background and how Product School came to be?

 We started Product School seven years ago, believe it or not.
 And we answered the solution to my own problem because I come from an engineering background.
 I learned how to code, but I realized that I didn’t want to spend the rest of my life coding.
-Back in the day there weren’t really that many options like, I’m from Spain, and I remember in my classes when someone asked us, “who wants to start a company?”
+Back in the day, there weren’t really that many options, I’m from Spain, and I remember in my classes when someone asked us, “who wants to start a company?”
 Basically asking who doesn’t want to be an engineer.
 And nobody raised their hand.

 So I was like, Oh my God, I think I’m not in the right spot here.
 But fortunately I was able to, first of all, leverage my technical background in a different way and ended up going to business school in California.
 And that was refreshing for me because first of all, I met a lot of other engineers who wanted to leverage a technical background in a different way.
 And I was like, okay, I’m not the only one, but also I met incredible folks from different backgrounds, like business or design that wanted to be closer to the action.